Houssem Ben Salem

 2015 — present

 I joined SYLVAC SA in Crissier, Switzerland, as an applied optics engineer building vision metrology systems — optics, illumination, cameras, image processing, motion control.
 In 2018 I moved to project management, owning end-to-end delivery of optical measurement machines: specs, industrialisation, production handoff.
-Since 2021 I lead the R&D team, making machines more intelligent and more autonomous — embedded agents, adaptive workflows, UX for robots.
+Since 2021 I lead the R&D machines team.
+My role is to work with the team to push the limits of our domain, making machines more intelligent and more autonomous — embedded agents, adaptive workflows, UX for robots.
 Machines should and will interact with humans better and more naturally.

 Watch the testimonial →